 A number of people contact us about our programs for a variety of reasons.
-Some are looking for something specific, while others just happen to see a martial arts place in the Thunderbird Mall and stop in.
+Some are looking for something specific, while others just happen to see a martial arts place inside Uptown Virginia and stop in.
 Most people who contact us have a general idea of what we teach and some expectation for themselves or their children.
 Whether you email, text, call, or stop in, we will do our best to provide you with answers to any questions you may have.

 Things To Consider When Contacting Us